-- Health care proxy documents usually let you name a second person who can act as your backup agent if your primary agent cannot fulfill his duties.
+- Health care proxy documents usually let you name a second person who can act as your backup agent if your primary agent cannot fulfill their duties.
 You should always name a backup agent.

 - If you do not appoint a health care proxy and can’t make health care decisions, state law determines who can make decisions on your behalf.